A framework for understanding how the anti-trans movement works and how we defeat it.

 These organisations promote a range of discredited and poor quality medical research, as well as supporting pseudoscientific theories like ‘rapid-onset gender dysphoria’ and ‘autogynephilia’.

 The bunk ‘science’ from these organisations is now being used as the basis for the legislative attacks in the US that are banning access to gender affirming care for children and adults.
-Additionally, groups like Genspect have played a large role in opposing bans on anti-trans conversion practices in New Zealand, Canada, and the UK.
+Additionally, groups like Genspect have worked to oppose bans on anti-trans conversion practices in [at least] New Zealand, Canada, and the UK.

 The primary motivation of this wing is to undermine the consensus on trans health care and prevent trans people, particularly trans young people, from accessing any form of medical gender affirmation.
 Depending on the group this can be for ideological, political, or religious reasons.